 My Cath Kidston dress is very much in the style of the 1950’s with its fitted bodice & full skirt.
 The reason why I chose this particular dress for today’s post is because of something my friend Clare said to me recently.
-She also happens to be an RCM reader so what she said did make me stop & think.
+She also happens to be an RCM reader so what she said really made me stop & think.

 “Love your latest outfit post but I could never wear that!”

 Wear a fine knit cardigan if you prefer your arms completely covered like this.
 Alternatively choose a dress with sleeves.
 Regardless, this is a minor detail & easily overcome.
-More importantly it’s the hourglass shape of the dress that makes it incredibly flattering on any body shape.
+More importantly it’s the hourglass shape of the dress that makes it incredibly flattering on most figures.
 The only niggly point may be the length which should be above or on the knee otherwise you lose the benefit you gain by having the fullness of skirt.
 Therefore take it up to the knee if it falls below, as many of this cut do.
 You shouldn’t worry about this point when trying on dresses because it’s such an easy fix.
-Rarely do I find every element of a dress is perfect for me when I buy it.
+Rarely do I find every element of a dress perfect for me before I buy it.